 The Villages Health offers a revolutionary style of care that puts the patient at the center of their own well being!

-We're excited to offer our residents an exciting new medical home, where the focus is on your best interest.
-Like the mild mannered Marcus Welbys of yesteryear, imagine a doctor who will greet you by name, treat you as a friend, and grow old with you - just a golf car ride away - here in your very own hometown.
+We're excited to offer our residents an exciting new medical home, where the focus is on you.
+Imagine a doctor who will greet you by name, treat you as a friend, and grow old with you - just a golf car ride away - here in your very own hometown.
 Every doctor has agreed to limit the number of patients they serve, in an effort to slow down and get to know you better.
 And they're quite excited about the opportunity!

 Each doctor serves as the captain of a team of professionals dedicated to your better health.
 Information is shared freely amongst the team, so that everyone involved with your well being is part of the same plan for your success.
-We've also teamed with the University of South Florida in Tampa - USF Health.
-This unique partnership provides access to the latest discoveries in the medical world, keeping our doctors and our specialists current, and practicing at the leading edge of medicine.
+We've also teamed with the University of South Florida and USF Health.
+This unique partnership allows our specialists access to your medical records, ensuring that your entire care team is on the same page.
+It also keeps our doctors current with the latest research and medical discoveries.

 A better way to take care of yourself, right here, in America's Healthiest Hometown!